 Read more about the petition.

 I want the women and men who stitch my clothes to earn enough to feed their family, pay their rent and live a decent life.
 A living wage is a human right, for all people all over the world.
-I say it's time to pay a living wage to all garment workers.
+It's time to pay a living wage to all garment workers.

 Since 1989, the Clean Clothes Campaign is dedicated to improving working conditions and supporting the empowerment of workers in the global garment and sportswear industries.